Skip to main content

 Potentially, but only if you scope editing tightly to the client’s own records and the few fields they actually need.
 Test with a fresh client account, because at least one reported issue showed a form appearing while record content still could not be edited.
 For anything tied to scope, approvals, or billing, use validation rules and a review step instead of direct overwrite.

 Start with total cost, not sticker price: tool cost, setup effort, maintenance time, and the value of reducing client-data mistakes.
-Use "Add current plan range after verification" rather than relying on old figures.
+Do not rely on stale plan ranges; confirm current pricing in the tools you are evaluating before budgeting.
 The useful comparison is not free versus paid, but cheap setup versus the cost of rework, weak client experience, and preventable access mistakes.

 Not always, but a no-code setup does not make the build risk-free.
 You still need to design permissions, validate inputs, define a change-review path, and test mobile behavior if clients will use boards or status views on phones.